thtop/PHP-for-Beginners/18-Authentication/notes/Quiz-14.md

 ---

-3. Which code is used to return an object of the User class in a prepared statement> ✅
+3. Which code is used to return an object of the User class in a prepared statement?
+   ✅

    ```php